Comic Book / Silent Hill

 - Impaled with Extreme Prejudice: In Sinner's Reward, The mob boss who ventures into Silent Hill in pursuit of Jack and Jill meets his end this way, courtesy of the Pyramid Head and his Great Knife.

 - Jerk with a Heart of Gold: Troy genuinely wants to help people like Lynn, but is too wracked by guilt by his wife's death to even help himself.
 Unfortunately, after sacrificing his life to let Lynn go free, he just becomes another one of Silent Hill's demons, a shallow manifestation of his womanizing ways.
 Subverted in that he's more self-destructive than malicious or harmful to others.

-- Mind Screw: Entirely unintentional.
-Even if you can figure out the annoyingly confusing, nonsensical, and Plot Hole filled story, you probably won't be able to figure out what's happening due to the bizzare and terribly colored art.
+- Mind Screw: Entirely unintentional with Ciencin's comics.
+Even if you can figure out the annoyingly confusing, nonsensical, and Plot Hole filled story, you probably won't be able to figure out what's happening due to the bizarre and terribly colored art.